lgoyal06/criteria-based-jobSearch-services/README.md

 # criteria-based-jobSearch-services

-Test Project to build restful service that will send you list companies based upon job and rules that u define in the requested URL
+Test Project to build restful service that will send you list of companies based upon job and criteria that u define in the requested URL

 Example of URL